 best scientific information: Available factual information that is generally accepted by the broad scientific community.
 It includes but is not limited to peer-reviewed scientific information obtainable from any source, including government and non-governmental sources, that have been verified by field testing to the maximum extent feasible.

-Biodiversity hotspots: A biogeographic conservation region with more than 1,500 endemic plant species and less than 30 percent of its historical extent.
-(Further information can be found under Descriptions of Biodiversity Hotspots and High-Biodiversity Wilderness Areas in Section 6 – Guidance to SFI 2015-2019 Standards.)

 bioenergy feedstock: Biomass used for the production of renewable energy.
 Biomass includes any organic products and byproducts derived from trees, plants and other biological organic matter, including limbs, bark and other cellulosic material, organic byproducts from wood pulping, and other biologically derived materials.